codesharedot/nexo-price-gnome-ticket/README.md

-# tezos price gnome ticket
+# cosmos price gnome ticket

-Gnome 3 desktop ticker for tezos price with Python and argos.
-Rename to tezos.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for cosmos price with Python and argos.
+Rename to cosmos.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org